DeiElecti/FreeShow-BIBLE/docs/real-time-bible-verse-display.md

 Integration options include continuously scanning the ASR transcript buffer for valid references or parsing finalized sentences.
 Continuous scanning allows immediate detection but requires safeguards against false positives (e.g., verifying that chapter and verse numbers exist in the specified book).

 In practice, you can load language-specific BCV lexicons to mirror the spoken language.
-Our implementation dynamically swaps between English, Spanish, Portuguese, and French parser bundles depending on the operator's microphone language, while falling back to English when a manual typed reference needs parsing.
+Our implementation dynamically swaps between English, Spanish, Portuguese, French, German, Italian, Dutch, Swedish, Russian, and Polish parser bundles depending on the operator's microphone language, while falling back to English when a manual typed reference needs parsing.
 Operators can also remember a preferred recognition language per translation (for example, always pairing a Spanish Bible with a Spanish microphone locale).
 The software applies those saved overrides automatically whenever the matching translation is selected, so volunteers do not need to keep reconfiguring the microphone mid-service.

 ## Retrieving Verse Text from the Bible